phutchins/logstash-input-mongodb/README.md

-parse_method         [String]      Built in parsing of the mongodb document object [Default: 'flatten'] dig_fields           [Array]       An array of fields that should employ the dig method dig_dig_fields       [Array]       This provides a second level of hash flattening after the initial dig has been done
+parse_method         [String]      Built in parsing of the mongodb document object [Default: 'flatten'] dig_fields           [Array]       An array of fields that should employ the dig method dig_dig_fields       [Array]       This provides a second level of hash flattening after the initial dig has been done user                 [String]      The username to use, in case the MongoDB deployment enforces authentication [Not required] password             [String]      The password to use, in case the MongoDB deployment enforces authentication [Not required] use_ssl              [Boolean]     If true, ssl authentication will be used [Default: false]
 ```